rahulrajdixit/IPv4-Checker/README.md

 ```java
 java IPv4GUI
 ```
 5. You can now see the Graphical-User-Interface of the tool is now available.
 Try out different values and test if the IP Address is valid or not.
-Some of the values could be:
+Some of the values could be:-
 > Valid Values
 > - 192.168.1.4
 > - 10.10.0.1